jdjakub/papers/prog-2022/prog22-manuscript.md

 > Conceptual integrity arises not (simply) from one mind or from a small number of agreeing resonant minds, but from sometimes hidden co-authors and the thing designed itself. ---\ Richard Gabriel \cite{DesignedAsDesigner}

-The evolution of programming systems has led away from conceptual integrity, towards an enormously complex ecosystem of specialized technologies and standards.
+The evolution of programming systems has led away from conceptual integrity, towards an intricate ecosystem of specialized technologies and standards.
 Any attempt to unify parts of this ecosystem into a coherent whole will create *incompatibility* with the remaining parts, which becomes a major barrier to adoption.
-Designers seeking adoption are pushed to focus on localized incremental improvements that stay within the boundaries of existing practice.
+Designers seeking adoption are pushed to focus on localized incremental improvements that stay within the boundaries established by existing practice.
 This tension manifests in two dimensions: how open we are to the pressures imposed by society, and how highly we value conceptual elegance.

+\note{JE: I'm not sure integrity and openness are orthogonal.
+They seem to be opposing tendencies in one dimension}

 ### Dimension: conceptual integrity

 Perhaps the apotheosis of conceptual integrity was in early Smalltalk and Lisp machines, which were complete programming systems built around a single language.
 They incorporated capabilities commonly provided outside the programming language by operating systems and databases.
 Everything was done in one language, and so everything was represented with the datatypes of that language.
 The benefit of all code being in one language was that it became a *lingua franca*, reusable across all contexts.

-\note{JE - Unix files are such a buggy abstraction that I'm not sure we should even consider them an example of conceptual integrity.
-We also discuss them under granularity, which is where I think they belong}
+\note{JE - Unix files are such a buggy low-level abstraction that I'm not sure we should even consider them an example of conceptual integrity.
+We also discuss them under granularity and composability, which is where I think they belong.

 UNIX offers a kind of conceptual integrity in the way that many sorts of things are manifested as files.
 Files provide a universal API for reading and writing an array of bytes.
 But this abstraction has many exceptions.
 Directories are special kinds of files with special operations.
 Hardware devices are files, but require special `ioctl` operations.
 Many commands expect files containing newline separators.
+}

 In addition to Smalltalk and Lisp, many programming languages focus on one kind of data structure \cite{MemMod}:

 - In COBOL, data consists of nested records as in a business form.
 - In Fortran, data consists of parallel arrays.
 - In SQL, data is a set of relations with key constraints.
-- In scripting languages like Python, Ruby, and Lua, most data takes the form of string-indexed hash tables.
+- In scripting languages like Python, Ruby, and Lua, much data takes the form of string-indexed hash tables.

-Many languages are _imperative_, staying close to the hardware model of addressable memory, lightly abstracted into primitive values and references into mutable arrays and structures. _Functional_ languages hide references and treat everything as complex immutable values.
+Many languages are _imperative_, staying close to the hardware model of addressable memory, lightly abstracted into primitive values and references into mutable arrays and structures.
+On the other hand, _functional_ languages hide references and treat everything as immutable structured values.
 This conceptual simplification benefits certain kinds of programming, but can be counterproductive when an imperative approach is more natural, such as in external input/output.

 Python and Perl showcase opposite extremes of conceptual integrity.
 On the one hand, Python follows the principle that “There should be one---and preferably only one---obvious way to do it” in order to promote community consensus on a single coherent style.
 On the other hand, Perl states that “There is more than one way to do it.” and considers itself “the first postmodern programming language” \cite{Perl}.
 “Perl doesn't have any agenda at all, other than to be maximally useful to the maximal number of people.
 To be the duct tape of the Internet, and of everything else.”
 The Perl way is to accept the status quo of evolved chaos and build upon it using duct tape and ingenuity.
 Taken to the extreme, a programming system becomes no longer a *system*, properly speaking, but rather a *toolkit for improvising* assemblages of *found* software.
 Perl could be seen as championing the value of Pluralism over Conceptual Integrity.
 This philosophy has been called _Postmodern Programming_ \cite{PoMoProNotes}.